jzabroski/Home/Quotes/README.md

 > A man is shown in a dream only what is suggested by his own thoughts… ~ [R. Samuel b.
 Nahmani said in the name of R. Jonathan](https://quoteinvestigator.com/2014/03/09/as-we-are/)

+> "A successful inventor is an accident prone scientist that pays attention." ~ Jeffrey Gundlach's uncle, Robert W. Gundlach, a prodigious inventor who played a crucial role in developing the technology that made Xerox synonymous with photocopying

 > He builds a mental castle before having to dig a moat. ~ Nelson

 > Passwords are like underwear.
 You shouldn't leave them out where people can see them.
 You should change them regularly.
 And you shouldn't loan them out to strangers. ~ Source Unknown